Discover the Incredible Story of Pablo Escobar’s ‘Cocaine Hippos’

 A Robin Hood Figure

 Despite all the violence he brought, Escobar became an admired symbol in Columbia.
 He was a local boy who made it out of the slums into a position of power and wealth.
 Remarkably, in the 1980s, he was elected as an alternate member of the Colombian parliament.
-He was put in charge of community projects such as housing construction and building sports facilities.
+He was put in charge of community projects such as building housing, sports facilities, and even the prison he would one day be incarcerated in.
 Doing tangible things for the community, of course, helped his popularity grow.
 But those things were done with government money, rather than his own ill-gotten gains.
 Under pressure from the American and Colombian governments, Escobar was finally arrested.
 He later escaped and led authorities on an epic manhunt before being shot and killed by Colombian police in 1993.
 Over 25,000 people mourned him at his funeral.

 Medellin, Colombia is where Escobar grew up, founded a cartel, and became a folk hero to thousands.